 Certain medical specialties (for example, obstetrics) are associated with extremely high medical malpractice verdicts.
 Likewise, certain cities and states (for example, New York, NY), are associated with a high number of malpractice lawsuits.
 A health care professional's medical specialty and practice location may be a factor in how much coverage they carry.

 Keep in mind that if the coverage limit is too low, and no umbrella protection is in place, a verdict against the doctor could mean they are personally on the financial hook for any amount that exceeds the coverage limits.
-That's bad news for the doctor or other care provider, but it's also potentially bad news for the injured patient.
+That's bad news for the doctor or other care provider, but it's also potentially bad news for the injured patient too.
 It's one thing to collect a judgment when an insurance company is writing the check.
 Trying to recover a medical malpractice damages award against a doctor can be a challenge, even if the patient is successful at trial.

-Find out whether the coverage limit includes attorney’s fees and court costs.
+It's important to find out whether a coverage limit includes attorney’s fees, expert witness fees, and court costs.
 If it does, it will reduce the amount that can be paid for a settlement or verdict.

 Finally, look into whether two or more “occurrences” that are factually related will be considered a “single claim” governed by a single coverage limit.